US Fulbright Logo

 Dual American/Icelandic citizens are eligible.

-If the applicant has lived in Iceland previously, this may affect the evaluation, but it does not disqualify an applicant.
+Applicants who have not lived in Iceland are preferred.
+If the applicant has lived in Iceland for up to one year, it does not automatically disqualify the applicant.

 Degree Level of Applicant